Airplane riddle: How many airplanes needed for one plane to fly around the world?

 Nothing new to discover about number of planes.
 Your goal is to fulfill the dream with 3 airplanes and you know two airplanes flew together forward while the third returned to base.
 And a little later, the second airplane also landed while the first plane flew onward.

 You don’t have a way to refuel the first plane though you have two planes idle at the airport—the first plane is too far away from the airport.
+Out-of-the-box thinking is needed to get over the tough barrier.

 Are we missing something here?
-What about the direction of flight and direction of refueling.
+What about the direction of flight and direction of refueling!
 This is the point when you realize, the first plane is actually approaching the single airport right from the moment it crossed the halfway mark.
-After all, the world is round and refueling must be feasible from the direction opposite to the direction of flight of the first plane.

 It strikes you in a moment of revelation,